 Your Child May Be Experiencing Feelings Of:

-or someone else in the family or close to them);
+- That now that she/he has told someone, the offender will somehow retaliate (hurt the child or someone else in the family or close to them)

-The child may require constant reassurance that she/he is not at all to blame for what happened, that she/he is loved, and will be protected from further abuse.
+The child may require constant reassurance that she/he is not at all to blame for what happened, that she/he is loved, and will be protected from further abuse from the offender.